PseudoRaven/PseudoSiv-Server/README.md

 Example: `35 995 false true - Gem Trader - 1623 1 1621 1 1619 1` This Gem Trader sells uncut sapphires, emeralds and rubies. `35 995 false true - Gem Trader - 1623 1 1621 1 1619 1 1617 1` This Gem Trader now also sells uncut diamonds.

+The shops seem to have a limit of 30 different items per shop unless the shop is marked as a general store in the unpacked shops text file.
+The general store boolean only seems to be referenced when differentiating between special shops and regular shops.
+Not sure.

 ## Commands:
 All commands are made in the chat box and must be preceeded by ;; for example, ";;item 123456 1" would give the player 1 item of id 123456